 My good friend Camilo Mendoza has now opened his river lodge in Patagonia.
 He operates his own adventure company, and works with organisations doing outdoor and adventure training.
 Now his new addition to his portfolio is his river lodge.
 It is in a stunning location and there are lots of adventures that can be easily planned for you.
 Last time I was out with him we did kayaking with the best kayaker in Chile and paddled in a superb lake with four or five volcanic snow capped mountains around us.
 If you need a really great adventure in the river lodge then check out www.biobioriverlodge.com

-I would love to my son out there when he is 10, in a couple of years from now.
-So I think I am going to start saving up, and do some planning.
+I would love to take my son out there – maybe when he is 10, in a couple of years from now.
+So I think I am going to start saving up (!), do some early planning and learn some Spanish.
 Camilo and I are both giving keynote speeches at the next International Conference on Experiential Learning in Lima, Peru from 15-19th July.
 The conference details are on www.icel2013.com

 My experience of being present on board a plane but recorded as a Missing Passenger from Langkawi to KL last year was stressful and the consequences potentially serious.
 The situation has now finally been resolved so I thought I would report back.
 The result is that KLM have lost my custom for my next flight to Kuala Lumpur in July this year.
 Malaysia Airlines responded positively by booking me a special discounted flight as a gesture of goodwill, and offering emergency exit seats at no cost on the A 380 Airbus.
 Their staff picked up my blog, responded in person with calls and e-mails to me.
 KLM on the other hand took back the gifted champagne that they gave me on the flight when I went to board the flight to Manchester, asked me to fill in three forms (lost luggage, lost extra leg room seat paid for, and details of the missing passenger incident from Langkkawi) and to find them myself on the website.
 KLM seem to use the ‘donotreply@’ e-mail addresses a lot these days!
 It is interesting that getting to speak to real people to give customer feedback when there is cause for complaint seems increasingly difficult – and in my view highlights which companies are really providing a quality customer service.
 Back home in the UK this weekend I had a great time working with Anaesthetists in the Crowne Plaza Hotel in Liverpool, and also in the Maritime Museum.
 I was asked to do the after dinner speech at their conference, act as a judge for a series of research presentations, and deliver two workshops on Giving Feedback.
 I developed an interesting technique for one section of the session using paired words for group discussion, after which each team had to construct a narrative thread about the nature of feedback along the paired word sequence.
 Each group listened to other group narratives and a wider discussion then started about key principles.
 The response after the event has been very good.
 It is always rewarding to work with other professions, and get a glimpse into their world of work.
 I certainly learnt a great deal about the difficult circumstances and pressures that their work involves.
 I was particularly interested in their use of high reality simulations for learning from critical incidents in clinical situations.
 I am working elsewhere also with other NHS topics, including Organisational Development programmes, and assertiveness.
 I am of course a supporter of the NHS, and believe the Olympic Opening Ceremony in London was a symbolic Gold Medal for our UK NHS.